| | | |

 Ask yourself if your beliefs are serving you or holding you back.

-For example, if you believe you can never have enough money, ask yourself if that’s true and identify any behaviors reinforcing this belief.
+For example, if you believe you can never have enough money, ask yourself if that’s true.
+Identify any behaviors reinforcing this belief.

 Now, here comes the challenging part….
 You have to mentally reframe a better belief and reinforce that belief with your behaviors.